Photo by Kylie Nicholson/Shutterstock

 Article continues below advertisement

-February is great for: beach bums, lovey-dovey couples
+February is great for: sunset watchers

 February is great for: skiers, snowboarders, read-by-the-fire-at-a-lodge folks

 Jackson Hole itself is the entire 42-mile long, seven-mile wide valley in northwestern Wyoming, while Jackson is the valley’s cowboy cosmopolitan main town, complete with wooden sidewalks and a town square with an elk antler arch at each corner.
 In February, the popular ski destination offers plenty of deep powder to play in.

 There are three ski resorts around Jackson Hole: Snow King Mountain, Jackson Hole Mountain Resort (JHMR), and Grand Targhee.
 Grand Targhee is a no-frills resort with ample intermediate terrain, deep powder, and lift tickets for less than $100.
 Meanwhile, Snow King Mountain rises right above downtown Jackson and has three chairlifts, night skiing, and inexpensive private lessons.
 This is Wyoming’s first ski resort, with 400 acres, three lifts, and 32 runs.
 The resort area also has snow tubing, which is a lot of fun for kids (although adults enjoy it, too).

 more from afar